Battletoads Arcade: Reception

 Battletoads Arcade "bombed badly" with mediocre sales.
 Christopher Michael Baker (AllGame) wrote that the arcade release rode the success of its console game predecessor when the order is usually reversed.
 He found the two games similar in brawling style with simple controls, but felt that the arcade game had better graphics.
 He noted how both included the effect of knocking enemies towards the players off-screen.
 Baker felt that the signature attacks were interesting and added replay value.
 Overall, he was somewhat let down by the arcade game, having expected something more, but rated Battletoads Arcade four of five stars.
 AllGame compared Battletoads Arcade to Turtles in Time and The Simpsons Arcade Game.

 Retro Gamer retrospectively wrote that Battletoads Arcade was a "relatively obscure" game, but the best in the series.
 They described it as "unmistakable" Rare: "bombastic, colorful, and well-designed".
-Retro Gamer put it on par with the arcade games of Konami and Sega and praised its humor, combat, and character.
+Retro Gamer put it on par with the arcade games of Konami and Sega and praised its humour, combat, and character.
 They added that Arcade was a swan song for the series, with numerous references to moments and levels from previous games.
 For example, the first stage atop the Dark Queen's ship was similar to the opening of Battletoads/Double Dragon and the jetpack level was reminiscent of the "Wookie Hole" level in the original Battletoads.
 The magazine added that the level of gore set it apart from previous series entries and that the game had a mediocre reception in arcades.
 They called its console cancellation "a tragedy".

 Twenty years after its initial release, several Rare Replay reviewers highlighted Battletoads Arcade within the compilation.
-Chris Carter (Destructoid) wrote that the game was an unexpected favorite in his Rare Replay review.
+Chris Carter (Destructoid) wrote that the game was an unexpected favourite in his Rare Replay review.
 Philip Kollar (Polygon) was also "surprised" by the game, which he found incredibly fun.
 Kollar ranked the game near the middle of the Rare Replay collection.
 Timothy Seppala (Engadget) was grateful to be introduced to Battletoads Arcade on Rare Replay.
 He considered the game among Rare's "finest moments" and one of two retro titles worth playing.
 Sam Machkovech (Ars Technica) described the game as one of the rarest in the compilation.